AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use snapshots/Enable or disable the instant access feature.md

 The instant access feature has the following benefits:

 -   Instant access to snapshots: After instant access is enabled for a snapshot, the snapshot can be used to roll back and create disks even when the snapshot is being created.
-This feature ensures that a new snapshot of an ESSD becomes available for use within seconds regardless of the ESSD size.
+This feature ensures instant access to a new snapshot for an ESSD regardless of the ESSD size.
 -   Disk rollback without performance loss: You can use snapshots for which instant access is enabled to roll back ESSDs without performance loss or increase in the I/O latency of the ESSD.

 We recommend that you enable the instant access feature in the following scenarios to accelerate the creation of snapshots.